CS - Computer Science

 CS 444 Deep Learning for Computer Vision credit: 3 or 4 Hours.

 Provides an elementary hands-on introduction to neural networks and deep learning with an emphasis on computer vision applications.
 Topics include: linear classifiers; multi-layer neural networks; back-propagation and stochastic gradient descent; convolutional neural networks and their applications to object detection and dense image labeling; recurrent neural networks and state-of-the-art sequence models like transformers; generative adversarial networks and variational autoencoders for image generation; and deep reinforcement learning.
 Coursework will consist of programming assignments in a common deep learning framework.
 Those registered for 4 credit hours will have to complete a project.
+Same as ECE 494.
 3 undergraduate hours.
 4 graduate hours.
-Prerequisite: MATH 241; one of MATH 225, MATH 257, MATH 415, MATH 416, ASRM 406, or BIOE 210; CS 225 or equivalent; one of CS 361, ECE 313, MATH 461 or STAT 400.
+Prerequisite: MATH 241; one of MATH 225, MATH 257, MATH 415, MATH 416, ASRM 406, or BIOE 210; CS 225; one of CS 361, STAT 361, ECE 313, MATH 362, MATH 461, MATH 463 or STAT 400.
 No previous exposure to machine learning is required.

 CS 445 Computational Photography credit: 3 or 4 Hours.